pensart/Gulpfile-template/README.md

 Time is the most precious thing in the world!

 ##Latest update
-Configured browser sync for automatic reloads
+- Configured browser sync for automatic reloads
+- Html beautify

 ##Next planned tasks
-- [ ] html task
-- [ ] jade, compiling to html
+* jade, compiling to html

 ##To be expected for styling
 - [x] Browser-sync